 Make it a Habit

-When taking kids out for activity, take a minute or two for everyone to get ready: shirts, hats, sunscreen, sunglasses.
-After a few times it will be a habit and they’ll do it without even thinking!
+When taking kids out for activities, make it a habit to take a minute or two for everyone to get ready.
+Shirts, hats, sunscreen, sunglasses.
+Do this a few times in a row to make it into a routine.

 Don’t Forget to Add Water!

-In addition to taking care of skin and eyes, you’ll also want to protect against dehydration and other heat-related maladies.
-Be sure to have plenty of water available for your kids to drink when they are engaged in moderate-to-vigorous physical activity whether outside or in.
-Use a large water cooler and encourage kids to bring reusable water bottles from home that can easily be refiled during the day.
-Provide water breaks every 20-30 minutes, depending on the weather, so they can re-hydrate.
+In addition to taking care of your skin and eyes, you’ll also want to protect against dehydration and other heat-related maladies.
+Have plenty of water available for your kids to drink when they are engaged in moderate-to-vigorous physical activity, whether outside or in.

 Leave a Reply